-Our team includes seven former prosecutors from the U.S. Department of Justice, including the former Senior Litigation Counsel and Health Care Fraud Coordinator in the Fraud and Public Corruption Section and a former Assistant U.S. Attorney who successfully prosecuted the largest health care fraud case in District of Columbia history.
+Our team includes five former prosecutors from the U.S. Department of Justice, including the former Senior Litigation Counsel and Health Care Fraud Coordinator in the Fraud and Public Corruption Section and a former Assistant U.S. Attorney who successfully prosecuted the largest health care fraud case in District of Columbia history.

 We have significant experience handling billing and reimbursement issues, data security and patient privacy issues, and alleged kickback schemes.
 During our time as federal prosecutors, we prosecuted these very kinds of cases, resulting in significant jail time for individuals and large monetary fines for entities.
 We employ our experiences as prosecutors to aggressively defend our clients by highlighting the legal and factual weaknesses of the Governments’ cases.
 We use our knowledge of the Government’s tactics and institutional needs to craft case resolutions.

 Where possible, the Group seeks to assist our clients proactively in avoiding the problems that lead to governmental investigations, formal proceedings and disputes, and to position our clients to achieve the best possible result when adversarial proceedings become necessary.
 We therefore routinely support our clients through counseling, training, and the development of comprehensive compliance programs to address and meet current and future governmental and regulatory requirements and expectations.
 We are well-versed in responding to government subpoenas and information requests, assisting clients with voluntary disclosures to government agencies, and negotiating corporate integrity agreements.